Osprey Stratos 36 Review

 |Suspended Mesh Back Panel||Yes|

 |Dimensions||25 x 12 x 10 inches|

 Other designated day packs are often too small to expand for extended day use.
 While mid-sized packs are often too large and bulky for a simple day hike.
 The Stratos 36 can fill both of those needs with one backpack.
-That’s a win-win.

 Other Versions & Accessories

-The Osprey Stratos Series comes in five different sizes; Osprey Stratos 24, Osprey Stratos 26, Osprey Stratos 34, Osprey Stratos 36 and the Osprey Stratos 50.
+The Osprey Stratos Series comes in five different sizes; Osprey Stratos 24, Osprey Stratos 26, Osprey Stratos 34, Osprey Stratos 36, and the Osprey Stratos 50.
 The first three are designed as daypacks, while the last two can be used for overnighting.
-Similarly, the womens version, the Osprey Sirrus 36 also comes in four different sizes.
+Similarly, the women’s version, the Osprey Sirrus 36 also comes in four different sizes.

 Similar products include the REI Trail 40 Men’s, Deuter Futura Pro 42, and the Mountain Hardware Hueco 35.
 All are intended to be used as daypack/overnight backpacks.
-However, both the REI and the Deuter have large capacities that make them more suitable for one or two-day overnight trips.
-The have some of the compression abilities of the Stratos 36, but because they start out with so much more space, you aren’t going to be able to get the tight fit of the Stratos 36 with either of them.
+However, both the REI Trail 40 Men’s and the Deuter Futura Pro 42 have large capacities that make them more suitable for one or two-day overnight trips.
+These options have some of the compression abilities of the Stratos 36, but because they have so much more space, you aren’t going to be able to get the tighter fit of the Stratos 36 with either of them.

-The Hueco is similar in size to the Stratos 36 and has similar compression capabilities.
+The Mountain Hardware Hueco 35 is similar in size to the Stratos 36 and has similar compression capabilities.
 It too can be used for either a day hike or an overnight trip.
-However, the Hueco has features that make it more suitable for someone who may travel on an airplane with their pack.
-It has carrying handles that make taking it on and off of a luggage rack easy, while the Stratos is intended for purely hiking and camping purposes.
+However, the Hueco has features that make it more suitable for someone traveling by airplane with their pack.
+It has carry handles that make taking it on and off a luggage rack easy, while the Stratos is intended purely for hiking and camping purposes.